peteroupc/peteroupc.github.io/colorgen.md

 Some RGB colors also contain an alpha component, expressed as `color[3]` (the fourth item in `color`) and being 0 or greater and 1 or less, where 0 means fully transparent and 1 means fully opaque.
 Such RGB colors are called _RGBA colors_ in this document.
 RGB colors without an alpha component are generally considered to be fully opaque (and to have an implicit alpha component of 1).

-**Note:** An RGB color is white, black, or a shade of gray (_achromatic_) if it has equal red, green, and blue components.
-A collection of RGB colors (including a raster image) is achromatic if all its RGB colors are achromatic.
+**Note:** An RGB color&mdash;
+- is white, black, or a shade of gray (_achromatic_) if it has equal red, green, and blue components, and
+- is a ["Web safe" color](http://en.wikipedia.org/wiki/Web_colors) if its red, green, and blue components are each a multiple of 0.2.

+A collection of RGB colors (including a raster image) is achromatic or "Web safe" if all its RGB colors are achromatic or "Web safe", respectively.

 <a id=Integer_Component_Formats></a>
 ### Integer Component Formats